 8. TERM AND TERMINATION

 8.1 Agreement Term.
 This Agreement shall commence on the Effective Date and continue for the period specified in the Order Form (the “Term”), unless otherwise terminated in accordance with these Terms or the Order Form.
-This Agreement shall automatically renew for successive periods of one (1) year (the “Renewal Term”), unless either party provides written notice of non-renewal to the other party at least sixty (60) days prior to the end of the then-current Term or Renewal Term.
+In the case of a monthly subscription to the Services, the Term shall be one month; in the case of an annual subscription to the Services, the Term shall be one year.
+This Agreement shall automatically renew for successive periods of the agreed Term (the “Renewal Term”), unless either party provides written notice of non-renewal to the other party as follows: (i) in the case of a monthly subscription, either party cancels the subscription to the Services online before the monthly renewal date; and (ii) in the case of an annual subscription, either party provides the other party with written notice of non-renewal at least sixty (60) days prior to the end of the then-current Term or Renewal Term.

 8.2 Termination for Material Breach.
 Either party may terminate these Terms (i) if the other party breaches any terms and conditions of these Terms and does not cure such breach within thirty (30) days of receiving notice of such breach (the “Cure Period”); or (ii) if the other party becomes the subject of a petition in bankruptcy or any proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.
 Notwithstanding the foregoing, these Terms and any Order Form shall terminate automatically in the event Employer has breached any license restriction set forth in Section 3.1 and, in Surehand’s determination, that breach cannot be adequately cured within the Cure Period.